 While Super Bowl LI has been over for a while now, there are some valuable lessons that we’ve been able to reflect on following our involvement in one of the world’s most watched events.
 We've summarized our top 5 learnings from The Super Bowl LI, designed to take your volunteer management program from good to great!

-The people of Houston are passionate about football and their city, that was made very clear during the lead up to the Super Bowl.
+The people of Houston are passionate about football and their city - that was made very clear during the lead up to the Super Bowl.
 Everyone wanted to participate and make sure that visitors to Houston had a sensational experience.
 This was paramount to the events success.
 Workforce Managers received 35,000 applications for the 10,000 volunteer positions which gave an immediate indication of people’s desire to get involved.

 Having to sift through 35,000 applications sounds like a nightmare of a task.
 The Super Bowl implemented an online interviewing process which made for getting the very best volunteers far more efficient.
 It was exciting to see this process come to life and work so well at the Super Bowl.
 There were minimal mistakes, and people received volunteer positions best suited for their skillset.
 A lot of time and energy was saved by implementing an effective online interviewing process.

 3. Hire experienced management who remain calm under pressure